 …

-2) Studies to examine:

-a) whether there is a need for possible additional measures in order to limit uplink transmissions of terminals to those authorized terminals in accordance with No. 18.1;

-b) the possible methods that will assist administrations in managing the unauthorized operation of earth station terminals deployed within its territory, as a tool to guide their national spectrum management programme, in accordance with Resolution ITU-R 64 (RA-15).

 …

 Reasons: ITU-R studies to identify additional measures in order to limit unauthorized uplink transmissions of terminals have been completed and with the adoption of a new WRC Resolution further studies are not required.
 Methods which will assist administrations in managing the unauthorized operation of earth station terminals deployed within their territory, as a tool to guide their national spectrum management programme, will be developed by the ITU-R Study Groups, in accordance with their work plans.